oreneya/Simon_project/project/README.md

   - Validation: Using a part with long cycle count for validation

 <img src=output_example.png align=“center” width=700>
-Fig. 3: Output Example
+Fig. 3: Output Example of test sample

 ## How Does the Data Looks Like?

-Our data is composed out of 10 parts (Same Make and Model - different Serial Numbers) that ran through the machine in a long period of time (i.e CycleCount).
+Our data is composed out of 10 parts (Same Make and Model - different Serial Numbers) that ran through the machine in a long period of time (i.e CycleCount, around 30-40 for each part).

-Each part has 6 features (i.e measured parameters) that define the part's performance in the machine.
+Each part has 10 features (i.e measured parameters) that define the part's performance in the machine.
-Those part (Serial Numbers 1-10) were uses as the base line, training set, to our model's behavior.

-Additional 10 parts were tested (Serial Numbers 11-20) that had low CycleCount, shorter time series that will supply the testing data to our model.
+Nine parts (Serial Numbers 1-9) were used for training with leave-1-out cross-validation.
+The last part was left for testing.

 ## Model
 LSTM based, multi-step prediction, currently fixed lengths for input array and for output array.
+As per the cross-validation, there are 9 models trained, and inference is the mean of this ensemble.

 ## Dependencies
 	* numpy